Chicago-Area Albums of the Mid 60s to Early 1970s

 Up)," co-written by Tony Orlando, pointing to future

 overproduction.
-It's tough to try and balance between teenage pop and
+Balancing teenage pop and

-rock, and they do get it correct occasionally ("I Love You So
+rock is tough, and they do get it correct occasionally ("I Love You So

 Much").
 Sure, people needed to excuses to dance, but this music